 \begin{itemize} \item $\|\delta_\tau^{i,i}\|_\infty=\delta_\tau^{i,i}(Me)= 1 $. \item $\delta_\tau*\delta_\tau=\delta_\tau$. \item $\delta_\tau*f = f$ for all $f\in L^2(M\bs K)_\tau:= \im r_\tau$. \end{itemize}

-\subsection{Non-compact model}
+\subsubsection{Non-compact model}

 We have seen that the restriction map $\Res_K$ realizes $\H_\lambda^\infty$ as a function space on $M\bs K$.
 Another standard realization will be useful for us.
 Let us denote by $\oline N$ the opposite of $N$.
-Here, $\nf$ stands for the Lie algebra of $N$.
 As $NAM \oline N$ is open and dense in $G$ we obtain a faithful restriction mapping:

 Note that this map is not onto.
 The transfer of compact to non-compact model is given by

 The transfer of the Hilbert space structure on $\H_\lambda= L^2(M\bs K)$ results in the $L^2$-space $L^2(\oline N, \tilde a(\oline n)^{-2\Re \lambda} d\oline n)$ with $d\oline n$ an appropriately normalized Haar measure on $\oline N$.
 In the sequel we also write $\H_\lambda$ for $L^2(\oline N, \tilde a(\oline n)^{-2\Re \lambda} d\oline n)$ in the understood context.
 The full action of $G$ in the non-compact model is not of relevance to us, however we will often use the $A$-action which is much more transparent in the non-compact picture: